idokd/wp-simple-payment/readme.txt

 * Custom Field: amount - will be the amount to be charged
 * Full Form with Templates: Bootstrap, Legacy
 * Support for personalized theme payment forms templates
-* Simple Use of Shortcode to convert any post/pag
+* Simple Use of Shortcode to convert any post/page
 * Enable Multiple Payment Engines
 * Transactions / Payments Log with Filtering
 * Export Transactions to CSV

 PS: You'll need an [Simple Payment API key for advanced gateways](https://simple-payment.yalla-ya.com/get/) to use it.
-Keys are available for personal blogs; sinlge doains, businesses and commercial sites.
+Keys are available for personal blogs; single domain, multiple domains, businesses and commercial sites.

 == Installation ==